 In 1861, the area around Sudley Ford was mostly barren, largely clear of trees and brush.
 Today, however, it has been overtaken by dense forest, an overgrown landscape now partially protected by Manassas National Battlefield Park.
 While Sudley Ford is on private land, the 6/10-mile Sudley Loop Trail explores the area just south of the crossing, including Sudley Springs Ford, where Union forces splashed across Catharpin Run (just after traversing Bull Run) on the morning of July 21, 1861.
-(Note: For a more comprehensive tour of the key sites during the First Battle of Manassas, check out the 5.4-mile First Manassas Trail.)
+(Note: The loop is one of five hiking trails that trace the First Battle of Manassas; see also the First Manassas Trail, Stone Bridge Loop Trail, Matthews Hill Loop Trail, and Henry Hill Loop Trail.)

 Just off Sudley Road, the trailhead for this hike is situated in the extreme north of Manassas National Battlefield Park.
 Coming from the south, look for a small parking area on the left, just before the Sudley United Methodist Church.
 (Note: Fortunately, the Sudley Loop Trail is not popular because the parking area has only three spaces.)
 An interpretive panel at the site discusses the role of Sudley Church in the battle.